Marine Corps Marathon magnet for first-timers

 "A lot of women are worried about bulking up, but I threw that to the wind.
 I'm more focused on what my body can do," she said.

-Plasse said most training plans don't reach the full 26.2 miles of a marathon.
+Plasse said most training plans don't reach the full 26.2 miles (42.2 km) of a marathon.

-"The most you'll ever run is 22," she explained, adding that the last bit is all mental.
+"The most you'll ever run is 22 (35.4 km)," she explained, adding that the last bit is all mental.

 Plasse will have an estimated 1500 marines cheering her on, and, if she manages to turn her head, plenty to look at.